a migratory laborer and a tramp is a migratory non-laborer and a bum is a non-migratory non-laborer."

 Well, in New Orleans wasn't quite correct.
 The rail yards are in Algiers which is on the west side of the Mississippi River while New Orleans is on the east side!
 Undaunted, we decided to hoof it.
 I think the rail yards were designed by some medieval castle architect.
 It was surrounded on three sides by swamp, and our intended direction took us across about a quarter mile of muck.
 By the time we emerged on the far side, we were covered with mud and slime to mid-thigh.

-We caught an antique street car which took us across the Hewey P. Long Bridge and into the heart of the French Quarter.
+We caught an antique street car which took us across the Hewy P. Long Bridge and into the heart of the French Quarter.
 Looking and smelling like a couple of swamp rats we strolled down Bourbon Street and into the famous Pat O'Brien's bar.
 O'Brien

 served fancy drinks in tall hurricane glasses which tourists could take home as souvenirs.
 To make short of a long story, we drank up, retraced our steps to the railroad yard and caught the next freight home, carrying our glasses back to San Antonio as our only proof of our adventure.